-Congratulations and thank you from Arctic Cat Inc. for purchasing an ARCTIC CAT® All-Terrain Vehicle (ATV).
+Congratulations and thank you for purchasing a Textron Off Road All-Terrain Vehicle (ATV).
 Built with American engineering and manufacturing know-how, it is designed to provide superior ride, comfort, utility, and dependable service.

 This Operator's Manual is furnished to ensure that the operator is aware of safe operating procedures.
 It also includes information about the general care and maintenance of your ATV.